yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-5-6-Assignments.md

 You should be using git the whole time, making a new commit for every change you make.
 Approximately every 3-10 minutes you should make a commit.

-####Base Specification
+####Setup
 - You must use Ruby version `2.0.0-p247`
   - `rbenv install 2.0.0-p247` (anywhere, to install this on your machine)
   - `rbenv local 2.0.0-p247` (in the project directory, to set this to be the ruby version of your project)
+- You should copy over all of the files found in the `EXAMPLE` directory, and then customize those with your code.
+  - `.gitkeep` - By default, github won't accept empty folders. .gitkeep is a dummy file used by github to allow you upload an otherwise empty folder.
+This file is blank and has no other function, it just let us make an empty folder with your name.
+  - `.ruby-version` is used by rbenv (and its competitor RVM) to determine which ruby to run.
+  - `Gemfile` is used by bundler to determine which Gems to install
+  - `Gemfile.lock` shows which version of the gems were used preivously.
+These same versions will be used forever -- until someone runs `bundle update`.
+This is to prevent buggy updates to gems from messing up your otherwise functional application.

+####Base Specification
   - Create each of the routes listed in [[RESTful Routes]]
   - Layout
     - You shouldn't focus on making this application look beautiful at this point, don't worry about CSS